Fibromyalgia Specialist in Frisco and Mesquite TX

 Suffering From Chronic Pain and Fatigue?
 Talk to our team of healthcare professionals today at OmniSpine Pain Management about treatment for fibromyalgia.
-For more information, call us today or visit us at a location near you in Mesquite, Frisco, and Desoto, TX.
+For more information, call us today or visit us at a location near you in Mesquite and Frisco Texas.

 Table of Contents:

 What is fibromyalgia?

 What are the symptoms of fibromyalgia?

 Who is at risk for developing fibromyalgia?

 Fibromyalgia is a mysterious condition that causes widespread pain throughout the body, but without a single known source.
 The pain typically affects the musculoskeletal system and can be accompanied by additional symptoms such as fatigue and issues with sleep, memory, and mood.
 Symptoms can start following an event that affects the body, such as surgery, infection, physical trauma, or severe psychological stress.
 With other people, the symptoms can develop over time without a significant event that triggers them.

 It is believed that fibromyalgia increases the body’s pain sensations by altering how the brain and spinal cord sense and acknowledge pain signals.
 Fibromyalgia is different for every person who suffers from it, with a variety of symptoms that can be misdiagnosed as a number of other conditions, making it hard to make a proper diagnosis.
 Pain can be experienced throughout the body, without the sufferer being able to pinpoint the exact source or location of the pain.